What You’ll Learn 💾

 FlexPro

-For both, the Microsoft Excel and FlexPro export options you will see that a list of preformatted scripts appears in the center of the screen with two columns Setup name and Description of the script.
+For both Microsoft Excel and FlexPro export options, a list of preformatted scripts will appear in the center of the screen, displayed in two columns: Setup name and Description.

-Now you should select from the list of available scripts.
-You can select any one of them and then click the Export data button below the format icons to perform the exporting.
-Don't forget to select the channels to be exported before you press the Export data button.
+From this list, select the desired script.
+After making your selection, click the Export data button located below the format icons to perform the export.
+Remember to select the channels you want to export before pressing the Export data button.

 Template management for FlexPro and MS Excel export

-You can examine the preformatted MS Excel and FlexPro scripts and macros that are loaded in the \Dewesoft\System\X2\Scripts
+You can examine the preformatted MS Excel and FlexPro scripts and macros located in the \Dewesoft\System\X2\Scripts

-subdirectory and learn how to create their own scripts for export.
+subdirectory to learn how to create your own export scripts.

 The concept is very simple.
-Once the script is created, just load any data file and run the script.
-What happens next is a big time-saver.
-DewesoftX runs this script and:
+Once the script is created, you only need to load any data file and run the script.
+What happens next is a major time-saver.
+DewesoftX executes the script and:

-Automatically starts the host application (you will see a notice on the screen that it is starting the other application, and there will be a slight delay as it does so and establishes communication).
+Automatically starts the host application (a notice will appear on the screen that the other application is starting, with a slight delay as communication is established).

 Creates the dataset.